symmeHub/positron/Docker_help.md

 You may want to use the Gitlab container registry to store docker images and to use it for your repository instead of using DockerHub , see more explanantions [here](https://about.gitlab.com/blog/2016/05/23/gitlab-container-registry/).

-1. Log Gitlab registry with docker:
+1. Log to Gitlab registry with docker:

     if first time: